 - Avoid any words or images that are racist, sexist and anti-religious

-- Treat everyone and talk about everyone in positive terms, remember, what is written lasts forever
+- Treat everyone and talk about everyone in positive terms

 - Don’t post and/ or tag unflattering or compromising photos of friends.